raspberrypilearning/3D-scene/en/step_3.md

 As in the theatre, characters move through the scenery.

-GIFs OF THE 4 EXAMPLE PROJECTS SHOWING THE MOVING CHARACTERS...
+What **character** or **characters** will you choose and/or create?
+You might want to explore the **Sprites gallery** for inspiration.

 --- /task ---

---- task ---

-Things which appear behind other objects or characters (layers) and are smaller and lighter in colour look further away from the audience/user.
-These are useful 3-dimensional effects which can be used to create a greater sense of depth.
-They help to make your project appear more realistic.

-SCREENSHOTS OF THE 4 EXAMPLE PROJECTS WITH LAYERS/SIZE/COLOUR CHANGE...

---- /task ---
+Great thinking and imaging!
 In the next step you will begin to make your project.

 --- save ---